COSC3020/recurrence-analysis-DJReflexive/README.md

 - ChatGPT: For the quick explanation and example of what a tight bounded complexity and loosely bounded complexity looks like.

+- TA Ali: Helped double check my math (particularly the summations and how to simplify big $\Theta$ form).

 # Plagiarism Acknowledge